jenkinsci/templating-engine-plugin/docs/concepts/framework-overview/bottom-up.md

 build()
 ```

-Good news, this is exactly what JTE makes possible.
+Good news, this is exactly what JTE makes possible!

 Next, you'll need to define your implementations of the `unit_test()` and `build()` steps.